The conditioned Lyapunov spectrum for random dynamical systems: General setting and main results

 The literature on absorbed Markov processes generally assumes the conditions given by \cite{Champagnat2016ExponentialQ-process} which imply exponential convergence of \eqref{lim1} uniformly on $x$.
-While these conditions are well suited for the study of stochastic differential equations with escape, the uniform convergence on $x$ of $\eqref{lim1}$ turns out to be too restrictive for discrete-time systems with escape, specifically with bounded noise (see \cite{Castro2021ExistenceApproach}).
+While these conditions are well suited for the study of stochastic differential equations with escape, the uniform convergence with respect to $x$ of $\eqref{lim1}$ turns out to be too restrictive for discrete-time systems with escape, specifically with bounded noise (see \cite{Castro2021ExistenceApproach, castro_goverse_lamb_rasmussen_2023}).

+{\revision \begin{remark} We point out some important perspectives on $\mu$, $\eta$ and $\nu$: \begin{enumerate} \item[(i)] We can obtain $\eta$ as dominant eigenfunction of the sub-Markovian semigroup $\mathcal P^t$ \eqref{eq:semigroup}, i.e.~$\mathcal P^t \eta = e^{- \beta t} \eta $, where $\beta$ is the escape rate with respect to the QSD $\mu$.
+Analogously, we have that $\mu$ is an eigenmeasure of the adjoint semigroup for the same eigenvalues, i.e.~$(\mathcal P^t)^* \mu = e^{- \beta t} \mu $ (see e.g.~\cite{Champagnat2016ExponentialQ-process}).
+Note that in the case with no killing, we have $\beta =0$ such that $\eta$ is simply a constant and $\mu$ is a solution of the stationary forward Kolmogorov problem (if it exists).

+\item[(ii)] When there is loss of mass through the cemetery state, the function $\eta$ is typically non-constant and therefore expresses a discrepancy between the QSD $\mu$ and the QED $\nu$.
+For example, consider the most simple SDE $\d X_t = \d W_t$ on $[0,\pi]$, corresponding with the killed heat semigroup $\mathcal P^t$ and generator $\Delta$ with Dirichlet boundary conditions.
+We have $\mu(\d x) = \sin(x)/2 \d x$ and $\eta(x) = (4/\pi)\sin(x)$ such that $\nu(\d x) = (2/\pi) \sin^2x \d x$.
+Clearly, compared to $\mu$, the QED $\nu$ has stronger concentration around the center of the interval $[0,\pi]$ accounting for the fact that the Birkhoff sums collect the whole history of trajectories not being killed.